pmlopes/minpsp/readme.txt

  Changelog
 ===============================================================================
 0.9.6
+* updated the fpulib trig functions can use the FPU processor but we either use vfpu or software impl using libm.
+This can help to make a bit faster code if we do not need vectors.
 * Updated newlib to 1.18
  - wide-char enhancements
  - long double math routines added for platforms where LDBL == DBL